monkey-team-3801/on-board/README.md

 1. Run `npm build`

-Your output will be in the `/build` folder.
+Your output(s) will be in the `/build` folder.

 ### Deploying

-The latest commit in `master` is always deployed to https://on-board-prod.herokuapp.com/.
+Latest `master` is always deployed to https://on-board-prod.herokuapp.com/ -> https://on-board.xyz

-For manual deployment setup your container to run `npm start`.
+For manual deployment setup your container to run `npm start` (after building).

 ## The Team